 The film was selected for preservation in the National Film Registry by the Library of Congress in 2015.

-This recent restoration will be accompanied live by a score for chamber ensemble by Dr. Philip C. Carli.
+This analog restoration from 2002 will be accompanied live by a score for chamber ensemble by Dr. Philip C. Carli.

 Preserved by The Museum of Modern Art with support from the National Film Preservation Foundation/National Park Service and The Film Foundation.